Skip to content

 Performance Optimization

 For high-volume deployments or when processing many large files, optimization becomes important.
 Start with model selection if using ASR.
-The distil-large-v3 model offers an excellent balance of speed and accuracy.
-For English-only content, use the .en variants which are faster and more accurate for English.
+For English-only content, the distil-large-v3 model offers an excellent balance of speed and accuracy.
+For multilingual content, use large-v3-turbo which performs well across languages while being faster and using less memory than the full large-v3 model.

 Optimize Docker resource allocation for your workload: